 You can create a rubric or a checklist of things you want to find out about the website or app.
 Then allow the kids to score it based on the criteria you have provided!

 Well, there you have it!
 You’ve all worked so hard this school year, and you want to make sure that momentum continues to the very end.
-So, consider implementing some (or all ten) of these ideas into your end-of-the-year festivities.
+So, consider implementing some (or all ten) of these activities for the end of the year.
 They will absolutely help you and your kiddos finish strong!